Operation Meghdoot: Further conflict

-1987-89: Pakistan's failed attempts to recapture and India's successful Operation Rajiv

 Pakistan launched an all-out assault in 1987 and again in 1989 to capture the ridge and passes held by India.
 The first assault was headed by Pervez Musharraf (then a Brigadier) and initially managed to capture a few high points before being pushed back.
-Later the same year, as a consequence of India's counter-attack in Operation Rajiv Pakistan lost at least one major Pakistani post, the "Quaid", which came under Indian control as Bana Post, in recognition of Bana Singh who launched a daylight attack, codenamed Operation Rajiv, after climbing 1500 ft of ice cliff.
+In November 1986, Pakistani Captain Akmal Khan taking advantage of bad weather established a Pakistani military post on a dominating feature called "Left Shoulder" of the Bilafond La area which they named as the Quaid post in honour of their leader Quaid-e-Azam Muhammad Ali Jinnah, at higher elevation than twin Indian posts, Amar and Sonam posts, with both Indian posts being in the direct line of fire of Pakistani Qauid Post.
+The Quaid Post was manned by soldiers of the Shaheen Company (3rd commando battalion), a part of Pakistan's Special Services Group.
+It was commanded by Subedar Ataullah Mohammed.
+Later the same year, as a consequence of India's counter-operation in Operation Rajiv, Quaid Post came under Indian control as Bana Post, in recognition of Bana Singh who launched a daylight attack after climbing 1500 ft of ice cliffs.
 Bana Singh was awarded the Param Vir Chakra–the highest gallantry award of India for the assault that captured the post.

-Bana Post is the highest battlefield post in the world at a height of 22143 ft above sea level.
+Bana Post is at present the highest battlefield post in the world at a height of 22143 ft above sea level.
 During 1988 Pakistani forces made repeated attempts to take Bana Post, during their last attempt to take this key post on 9 May 1988 they fixed four ropes and a ladder system on the ice wall below the post.
 The attack was unsuccessful, but the ropes and ladder system fixed by Pakistanis remained in position, making it possible for them to be used again in fresh attempts to take the post.
 On 18 May 1988 Indians cut two of the four.
 On 26 May 1988, the Observation Post Officer, Captain Pratap Singh of 75 Medium Regiment was killed by a grenade while removing the ladder.

-1999: Futile Kargil War

-In 1999, the area saw the Pakistan's Operation Badr and India's counter-attack in Operation Safed Sagar during the Kargil War.
+Further hostilities ceased after the Indian force's victory at the Battle of Bahadur Post, which gave India complete control over large parts of Siachen.In 1999, the area also saw action during the Pakistan army Operation Badr and Indian force's counter-attack during Operation Vijay and Operation Safed Sagar during the Kargil War.